fredgibbs/fredgibbs.github.io/courses/historiography/schedule.md

 - What are the strengths and weaknesses of what's already there?
 - What you find to be lacking?
 - What kinds of topics aren't there that should be?
-- Where did you get confused in class and wished you had a essay to help you?
+- Where did you get confused in class and wished you had an essay to help you?
 - What topic do you want to write about?
 "%}

-### 10: Public History
+### 10: Public History + Historiographical Research

 {% include alert.html class='info' title='In class' text="
+- Challenges and necessity of public history
-Today we'll go over the basic research process that you should use for your essays.
+- Basic research process that you should use for your essays.
 This ensures you will be selecting appropriate sources, and using and citing them appropriately.
 "%}

 {% include alert.html class='warning' title='Save time' text="